 If the rear axle is submerged in water, the rear axle lubricant should be checked and changed, if necessary.
 The rear axle is filled with a synthetic lubricant and does not normally require a lubricant change for the life of the vehicle.
-Rear axle lubricant quantities should not need to be checked unless a leak is suspected.
+Unless a leak is suspected, it should not be necessary to check the rear axle lubricant level.